dpweb/smb/README.md

 ##smb = Simple message block

-A binary message format for communication, in binary little-endian format.
+A binary message format for communication.
 Used for instance, as a job scheduling protocol for dpweb/swarm.

 Consists of two raw memory blocks, a *meta* block and a *data* block, and a header containing a command, and the lengths of the meta and data blocks.

 ###Spec
 Little-endian binary message